Hurmos/Hurmos-app/README.md

 * Players declining from games in the search of a cheaper match
 * -||- closer location
 * Affording the user possiblity to undestand the matchmaking process in real time.
+* the skill level curve dependent on following properties
+  * culture
+  * cost of starting the sport
 ### nonimportant problems and solutions

 ### nonimportant problems yet to be solved and categorized